-In this blog, I talk about concepts, tips, and tricks related to AWS arn.
-I will also talk about how to create arn URLs for a specific AWS resource.
+In this blog, I discuss concepts, tips, and tricks related to AWS ARNs.
+I will also explain how to create ARN URLs for specific AWS resources.

 I have also added all the important links to AWS resources to quickly build the ARNs you need.